ptjames/analysis_lapd/README.md

 Explain here

 ## Results
 To analyze our results, we can make use of SHAP plots.
-First below are SHAP plots for the model predicting whether an officer's propensity to stop females will increase/decrease.
-The summary plot shows the impact of each model feature on the output prediction.
+For each demographic X, there are two SHAP plots constructed from our model predicting whether an officer's propensity to stop demographic X will increase/decrease.
+First, the summary plot shows the impact of each model feature on the output prediction.
 For each demographic X's summary plot, we are most concerned with the effect of the X_influencing feature, since this describes how our model relates policing behavior of an officer to the influence of other officers.
+Second, the dependence plot gives us a more detailed look into how X_influencing with X_officer_past jointly affects an officer's propensity to stop demographic X.

 ### SHAP Female (F)
+First it's importance the check whether our model has some degree of predictive power.
+This model's accuracy on our evaluation set comes out to 64.6%, on a set where our class 0 vs. class 1 split is 46.7% vs 53.3%.
+We should not expect 100% accuracy, since there are certainly other explanatory variables; however, an accuracy of 64.6% is definitely an improvement over the best naive guess of the majority class that would yield 53.3% accuracy.

+Regarding the summary plot, F_officer_past has the largest impact.
+This should be expected, since low F_officer_past values do not have too much room to go lower (likewise with high values going higher).
+F_influencing, however, does generally show that our prediction increases as influencing officers' propensity to stop demographic F increases, which is our initial hypothesis.
 ![female SHAP summary plot](https://github.com/ptjames/analysis_lapd/blob/master/analysis/plots/F_alone_shap_summary.png)

+Diving a bit deeper, the dependence plot shows a key detail related to our hypothesis.
+Not all dots with low F_officer_past are treated the same.
+We can see that holding F_officer_past relatively constant, F_influencing still has a large effect on the SHAP value.
+The same can be said about dots with high F_officer_past not all be treated the same.
 ![female SHAP dependence plot](https://github.com/ptjames/analysis_lapd/blob/master/analysis/plots/F_alone_shap_dependence.png)

 ### SHAP Male (M)